Earned scores. Recorded the same way every time.

 From the field to the database.

-Trial secretary verifies
+Trial secretary cross-checks the sheet

-Provisional result posted
+Provisional result posted within 24 hours

 30-day appeal window opens

-Result becomes final + archived
+Result becomes final and enters the archive

 Every finalized scoresheet, searchable.